Simon has gained extensive experience teaching fine art. Click the link below to find out more.

 The Slade: Visiting speaker for the practice-based PhD programme.

-BBC World Service: Simon spoke on the ‘weekend’ programme about my postcard project.
+BBC World Service: Simon spoke on the ‘Weekend’ programme about his Galapagos postcard project.

 International Conference on Narrative: Simon presented a paper/performance at Manchester Metropolitan University.